Winners List – mBillionth South Asia 2012 awards

 Hmm, next came the turn of Vodafone Mobiles for Good award.
 Even though our brain was saying that this award must be a hard one to crack as there were some extremely good innovations but since optimism is the way to go, our hearts were somewhere expecting the award, and we were keeping our fingers crossed.

-So, there was distribution of the Samsung tablets initially, and, I went on to collect the tablet.
+So, there was distribution of the Samsung tablets initially, and, I went on to receive the tablet.

 Anmol Anand receiving the samsung galaxy tab 2

 After collecting the tablet, there was an inkling inside, that, we were not in the contention for the award anymore, and that turned out to be the case.
 But yes ofcourse, the winners were worthy of the award and their application user base was very huge as compared to ours.